thruthesky/fireflutter/docs/index.md

 #### DRY

 To not repeat ourselves, we made the commonly reused code modulized as much as possible.
 The concept here is that we should not write the same code twice.
+We hope this goes same to you.